 November 27, 2012 ~ Machouston Baker, commonly known as guitarist Mickey Baker passed away in Montastruc, France ~ Half of Mickey & Sylvia, the other half being Sylvia Robinson, known for their 1956 hit Love Is Strange.
 Also worked with Doc Pomus, the Drifters, Ray Charles, Ivory Joe Hunter, Ruth Brown, Big Joe Turner, Louis Jordan, Coleman Hawkins, and others ~ Baker was born in 1925

 November 27, 2009 ~ Al Albertini, commonly known as singer, composer Al Alberts, passed away in Arcadia, Florida, USA ~ Co-founded the Four Aces with navy buddy Dave Mahoney.
 The group scored two Oscars for best song, Three Coins In The Fountain in 1954 and Love Is A Many Splendored Thing in 1955.
-Later Albertini would host a TV-show in Philadelphia, Showcase.
+Later Albertini would host a TV show in Philadelphia, Showcase.
 In its 32 years running the show helped launch the careers of Sister Sledge, the Kinleys, and Teddy Pendergrass ~ Albertini was born in 1922

 November 27, 2008 ~ Bassist, pianist, violinist, producer, composer Pejje Phojola, full name Jussi Pekka Pohjola, passed away ~ Member of progressive rock outfit Wigwam.
 Debuted as a solo artist with 1972's Pihkasilma Kaarnakorva.
 Also worked with the Boys, Made In Sweden, the Group, Jukka Tolonen, Mike Oldfield, and others ~ Pohjola was born in 1952

 November 27, 2007 ~ Jazz baritone saxophonist Cecil Payne passed away ~ Sideman and leader.
-Played with Dizzy Gillespie, Randy Weston, JJ Johnson, Roy Eldridge, Tadd Dameron, Illinois Jacquet, Cannonball Adderley, Count Basie, Nick Brignola, Kenny Burrell, Jimmy Cleveland, Ray Charles, Kenny Clarke, Ernie Wilkins, John Coltrane, Kenny Dorham, Matthew Ge, Benny Golson, Al Grey, Gigi Gryce, Johnny Hammond, Ernie Henry, Quincy Jones, Duke Jordan, James Moody, Archie Shepp, Jimmy Smith, Sonny Stitt, Idrees Sulieman, Clark Terry, Randy Weston, and with Ernie Wilkins ~ Payne was born in 1922
+Played with Dizzy Gillespie, Randy Weston, JJ Johnson, Roy Eldridge, Tadd Dameron, Illinois Jacquet, Cannonball Adderley, Count Basie, Nick Brignola, Kenny Burrell, Jimmy Cleveland, Ray Charles, Kenny Clarke, Ernie Wilkins, John Coltrane, Kenny Dorham, Matthew Ge, Benny Golson, Al Grey, Gigi Gryce, Johnny Hammond Smith, Ernie Henry, Quincy Jones, Duke Jordan, James Moody, Archie Shepp, Jimmy Smith, Sonny Stitt, Idrees Sulieman, Clark Terry, Randy Weston, and with Ernie Wilkins ~ Payne was born in 1922

 November 27, 2006 ~ Jazz, classical tubist Don Butterfield, full name Don Kiethly Butterfield, passed away ~ Following a stint in the US Army through 1946 worked with radio orchestras for the remainder of the decade to become an in-demand sideman from the 1950s onwards.
 Though never a household name has appeared on some of the era's most important albums.
 Notable credits include Gil Melle, Coleman Hawkins, Teddy Charles, Bob Brookmeyer, Art Farmer (Brass Shout), Perry Como, Cannonball Adderley, Oliver Nelson (Afro-American Sketches), Oscar Peterson, Jimmy Heath, Charles Mingus (The Black Saint & The Sinner Lady), Wes Montgomery, Lee Morgan (Delightfulee), and James Moody ~ Butterfield was born in 1923

-November 27, 2005 ~ John B Richmond, commonly known as jug player Fritz Richmond passed away in Portland, Oregon, USA ~ Member of Jim Kweskin & the Jug Band.
+November 27, 2005 ~ John B Richmond, commonly known as jug player Fritz Richmond passed away in Portland, Oregon, USA ~ Member of the Jim Kweskin Jug Band.
 Has guested on records by Jackson Browne, Loudon Wainwright III, Maria Muldaur, Geoff Muldaur, Tom Rush, Ry Cooder, Norman Greenbaum, the Grateful Dead, and others ~ Richmond was born in 1939

 November 27, 2005 ~ Singer Joe Jones, full name Joseph Charles Jones, passed away in Los Angeles, California, USA ~ Discovered the Dixie Cups.
 Discovered Shirley & Lee.
 Pianist and arranger for BB King.
 As a solo artist best known for the 1960 Billboard top 10 hit You Talk Too Much and the original recording of Carnival Time, the latter later successfuly covered by the Rivieras ~ Jones was born in 1926